Fish oil analysis quick and reliable

 Many analysis methods have been developed and applied in the industry of fish oil for the assessment of quality.
 The analytical work is made difficult by the labile nature of the unsaturated fatty acids present in the fish oil.
 Fish oil is not stable and its chemical composition tents to be altered, in particular fish oil oxidizes very quickly.

-Check the fish oil quality in plants
+Check the fish oil quality in your production plant

 Improvement and optimization of the existing analytical methods can really make the difference for a fish oil producer or user.
 The more the analytical methods are rapid and reliable, the more the industrial process (producing or processing fish oil) is efficient.